 Three NZ specific DRGs have been developed due to new technology and treatment regimes.
 These are:

-A39W Pelvic Evisceration or Cytoreduction Procedures
+A39W Pelvic Evisceration Procedures

-The pseudomyxoma peritonei procedures were reviewed and their cost profiles compared with those of pelvic exenteration surgery.
-There was sufficient comparability that it was decided to map both these types of surgery to their own procedure-based New Zealand-specific DRG A39W Pelvic Evisceration or Cytoreduction Procedures.
+This year the peritonectomy procedures were reviewed and their cost profiles compared with those of pelvic exenteration surgery.
+It was found that peritonectomy events had a different cost profile to the pelvic exenteration events, and therefore peritonectomy events have been removed from NZ specific DRG A39W.
+The NZ specific DRG A39W has been revised to include pelvic exenteration events only, with an expanded definition to include male events.

-Pelvic Evisceration Surgery
+Pelvic Evisceration Surgery – Female

-Pelvic exenteration surgery event records are identified by having one of the three ACHI 6th Edition procedure codes listed and must occur in the first 30 procedure codes reported:
+Pelvic exenteration surgery event records are identified by having one of the three ACHI 8th Edition procedure codes listed and must occur in the first 30 procedure codes reported: